Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: VII. Adler and Okun offensive 1987--1989

 In 1989, Okun became one of serious critics of the notion of relativistic mass \cite{Okun}.
 Unfortunately, also he failed to avoid certain mistakes which may point to the biased nature of his article.
 Okun formulated two questions concerning the relation between energy and mass.
 First, the most correct formula should be indicated, and secondly, the formula derived by Einstein.
 The reader could chose from four presented below expressions, which have been paired here according to the correctness, in accordance with the notations adopted in this work (which correspond to the notations in Okun's work):

 According to the author (Okun), twice the answer was to the formally incorrect formula $a)$.
 While the true formula $d)$ was incorrect for Okun because it was not used by Einstein.
 In reality, Okun wanted to push forward answer $c)$ but he got lost in their notations.
-This is proved by the next formula in his article explicitly defining relativistic mass $M$ (which he denoted as $m$ as opposed to $m_0$).
-In this context, on the last page of his article Okun has objections to Hawking that the only formula he had placed in his "A Brief History of Time" \cite{Hawking 1} book was equivalent to $d)$ and not $c)$ (although it originally looked like $b)$).
+This is proved by the next formula in his article explicitly defining relativistic mass $M$ (which he denoted as $m$ and the rest mass by $m_0$ instead of $m$).
+In this context, on the last page of his article Okun has objections to Hawking that the only formula he had placed in his ``A Brief History of Time" \cite{Hawking 1} book was equivalent to $d)$ and not $c)$ (although it originally looked like $b)$).
 It is worth noting that even in 1935 Einstein propagated the formula $c)$ (for $c = 1$), while formula $d)$ actually ignored \cite{Einstein 1935, Flores}.

 Another element of Okun's work was a formula for the force of gravity, presented without any reference, which was equivalent to: